 Usually, Estelle’s works are larger canvases, while at other times some smaller works are on paper or cotton.
 Works are often inspired by hypnagogic states (the state between being awake and asleep) and take non-conventional forms that are designed to challenge artistic symbolism and archetypes.
-Estelle believes abstraction makes art truly a personal subjective experience, and as the there are no conventional forms or structures the viewer’s image is personal and unique.
+Estelle believes abstraction makes art truly personal subjective experience, and as there are no conventional forms or structures the viewer’s image is personal and unique.

 Estelle has won many awards for her art and designs, the most recent being, Honorary Mention in the US with the Grey Cube Gallery in their show “Colors 2020.”
 Winner at the Artavita International 2019 and Highly Recommended at Pride Art Australia 2017.
 There are dozens of other awards over the years but these two are the most significant ones in the last couple of years.